TEE2DWHY/TEE2DWHY/README.md

-# Hi 👋, I'm Olorunfemi Tayo
+# Hi 👋

-A passionate fullstack engineer and mobile app developer.
+I am a passionate fullstack and blockchain engineer.

-- 🔭 I’m currently working on a **Health-Care Based Solution App**
+- 🔭 I’m currently working on a **Decentralized Voting App**
 - 🌱 I’m currently learning **Serverless Infrastructure and Event-based Architecture**
 - 👨‍💻 All of my projects are available at [https://github.com/TEE2DWHY](https://github.com/TEE2DWHY)
 - 📫 How to reach me: [isaacolorunfemi330@gmail.com](mailto:isaacolorunfemi330@gmail.com)